 Trigger configuration

-Triggers can alert you by email or webhook when the following events occur:
+Triggers can alert you by email or webhook when any of the following events occur:

 Data sync trigger template

-The following template demonstrates the form of a JSON configuration for a trigger that alerts when data syncs to the Viam cloud:
+The following template demonstrates the structure of a JSON configuration for a trigger that alerts when data syncs to the Viam cloud:

 "triggers": [